Social emergency

 Single mothers report pests and "inhumane" treatment at the Sant Màrius shelter in Barcelona.

-Mom comments on the poor hygiene and lack of space, having to sleep on mattresses wedged together like puzzle pieces.
-But above all, she highlights the cold they suffered during the winter and the heat they endured since early July, in a house with no heating or fans.
-To remedy this, she used her own money to buy a portable air conditioner and a small refrigerator to keep the water cold, but the owner cut off the electricity and forced her to remove her appliances under the pretext that she had "overloaded the electrical system."
+The mother comments on the poor hygiene and lack of space, having to sleep on mattresses wedged together like puzzle pieces.
+But above all, she highlights the cold they suffered during the winter and the heat they endured in early July, in a house with neither heating nor fans.
+However, the owner cut off her electricity and forced her to remove the appliances under the pretext that she had "overloaded the electrical system."

-"They broke into my room and cut off the electricity as punishment so they could install a refrigerator and a portable air conditioner.
-I just wanted to be able to sleep at night and keep my smoothies or water cold, because we're forbidden from storing anything in the kitchen refrigerator," says Nadira.
+"They came into my room and cut off the electricity as punishment, so they could install a refrigerator and a portable air conditioner.
+The water, because they forbid us from storing anything in the kitchen refrigerator," says Nadira.

-Evictions from apartments, skyrocketing housing prices, and the influence of the tourist market have caused the demand for emergency housing to grow exponentially in recent years.
-This has meant that the City Council has had to make increasingly intensive use of Emergency Temporary Accommodation (ATU) facilities and that budget allocations have increased year after year.
-By 2025, the council has allocated 38 million euros to provide 3,000 places in private accommodation. intended for social services, which amounts to an average of more than 1,000 euros per month.
+Evictions from apartments, skyrocketing housing prices, and the weight of the tourist market have caused the demand for emergency housing to grow exponentially in recent years.
+Temporary Emergency (ATU) and the budget allocations increase year after year By 2025, the council has allocated 38 million euros to provide 3,000 places in private accommodation. intended for social services, which amounts to an average of more than 1,000 euros per month.
 The math means that the Sant Màrius shelter will receive approximately 30,000 euros per month.

 Valentina is just one of many women who come and go from the Sant Màrius shelter.
 She has spent just over four months in another "unsanitary" room, along with her 10-year-old daughter and 9-month-old baby.
 In her case, it wasn't the lack of hygiene that led her to speak out, but the precarious food situation the family suffers, especially her baby, a girl who lacks adequate nutrition: her diet is based on sugary juices and solid foods full of preservatives.